Service and clinic moves at The Alfred

 This Victorian Government funded project will improve facilities for patients and staff, bringing facilities up to current day standards and community expectations.

-The first of the moves saw the Specialist Consulting Clinics located in the Private Consulting Rooms move to Alfred Lane House near Mowbray Lane on Monday 13 May.
+The first of the moves saw the Specialist Consulting Clinics located in the Private Consulting Rooms move to Alfred Lane House near Moubray Lane in May 2019.

 The following clinics were affected by this move:

 - Movement Disorders